All Yorkies are beautiful.

 Several German breeders, including one named Kristen Sanchez Meyer, a genetics biology teacher, have studied such rare Yorkies extensively.
 Thanks to her commitment to the Golddust Yorkie breed, it is now officially recognized and registered in Germany.
 But not in the US.

-Since the Biewer terrier is also descended from the Yorkshire terrier, Golddust terriers are very similar to regular Yorkies.
+Since the Biewer terrier is also descended from the Yorkshire terrier (see a comparison of the Biewer terrier vs Yorkie here), Golddust terriers are very similar to regular Yorkies.
 They seem to have no sense of their small size.

 They are brave and they have a strong desire to go on adventures.
 They are bundles of energy, bravery, loyalty, and intelligence.